 Pace of Degree Completion

 Federal regulations require that a student must make steady progress toward the completion of their degree.
 This pace is calculated by dividing the total cumulative hours earned by the cumulative number of hours attempted.
 A student must have earned a minimum of 67 percent of all hours attempted after each academic year.
-The Office of Financial Planning checks for Satisfactory Academic Progress at the completion of each spring semester.
+The Office of Financial Aid checks for Satisfactory Academic Progress at the completion of each spring semester.

 Federal regulations also stipulate that a student must complete their degree within 150 percent of the published length of the program.
 Elon University students are required to earn 132 credit hours to graduate.
 Therefore, the maximum time frame for a student to receive federal aid is 198 attempted credit hours.
 The maximum time frame will be adjusted for students in two degree programs that require more than 132 hours to meet requirements for graduation.
 Elon University will provide institutional need-based financial aid for a maximum of ten (10) semesters.